Han Zhong (钟涵)

 About Me

-I am a third-year Ph.D. student at Peking University, where I am fortunate to be advised by Professor Liwei Wang.
+I am a Ph.D. student at Peking University, where I am fortunate to be advised by Professor Liwei Wang.
 Before that, I obtained a bachelor's degree in Mathematics from University of Science and Technology of China (USTC).
-Additionally, I had the privilege of conducting research at both the Hong Kong University of Science and Technology (HKUST), where I collaborated with Professor Tong Zhang, and at Microsoft Research Asia (MSRA), where I had the opportunity to work with Doctor Wei Chen.
+Additionally, I had the privilege of conducting research at the Hong Kong University of Science and Technology (HKUST) with Professor Tong Zhang, Microsoft Research Asia (MSRA) with Doctor Wei Chen, and Northwestern University with Professor Zhaoran Wang.

 I work on machine learning.
 The primary goal of my research is to design provably efficient and practical machine learning algorithms, particularly in the context of interactive decision-making problems.
-To achieve this goal, my recent researches focus on reinforcement learning theory.
-Currently, I am also interested in RLHF (for LLMs) and foundation models (for decision-making problems).
+To achieve this goal, my recent researches focus on reinforcement learning theory and its connections with operations research, statistics, and optimization.
+Currently, I am also interested in exploring the role of reinforcement learning in foundation models, particularly for aligning large language models with human preferences and enhancing their reasoning capabilities.
 If you share common interests and would like to explore collaboration or simply have a discussion, feel free to contact me.

 Selected Publications

 Theoretical Foundation of Interactive Decision Making: We propose a unified framework, GEC, to study the statistical complexity of interactive decision making.
-We also reveal a potential representation complexity hierarchy among different reinforcement learning paradigms, including model-based RL, policy-based RL, and value-based RL.
+We reveal a potential representation complexity hierarchy among different reinforcement learning paradigms, including model-based RL, policy-based RL, and value-based RL.
+Beyond classical RL, we provide the first proof that quantum computing enables quadratic speedup in online exploration.

 Multi-Agent Reinforcement Learning: We develope the first line of efficient equilibrium-finding algorithms for offline Markov games and Stackelberg Markov games.